vargalott/shooting-stars/README.md

 # shooting-stars

-shooting-stars - a simple graphical app that creates a continuous stream of colored stars.
+shooting-stars - a simple graphical app that creates an everlasting stream of colored stars.

 <img src="app.gif" width="750"/>